grafana/writers-toolkit/docs/sources/write/image-guidelines/index.md

 To create diagrams, you need to access the recommended software and download the required icons and stencils.

-### Request a diagram from Creative Services
+### Request a diagram from the Creative/Web team

-The Design team at Grafana Labs can provide support for diagrams developed by internal Grafana Labs contributors.
+The Creative/Web team at Grafana Labs provides support for diagrams developed by internal Grafana Labs contributors.
-Contact them directly using their [design request form](https://grafana-intranet--simpplr.visualforce.com/apex/simpplr__app?u=/site/a145f000001LCBhAAO/page/a125f000001AlBMAA0).
+If you are a Grafana Labs employee, you can contact them in the [#design Slack channel](https://raintank-corp.slack.com/archives/CKA461W3X).
+If you're not a Grafana Labs employee, [create an issue](https://github.com/grafana/writers-toolkit/issues/new?template=BLANK_ISSUE) for your request.

 ## Screenshot guidelines